 2019 Conference attendees include staff from secondary schools, community colleges, and technical institutes, as well as government leaders in workforce development and representatives of business, industry, and labor.

-Tuesday will be a full day of speakers and interactive sessions followed by the NAWI President’s Reception in the evening.
+The first day will feature speakers and interactive sessions followed by the NAWI President’s Reception in the evening.

 The 2019 conference in Chicago brings together practitioners who will share their experience and expertise to help you grow a renewed culture of innovation in your region.
 Conference attendees include staff from secondary schools, community colleges, and technical institutes, as well as government leaders in workforce development and representatives of business, industry, and labor.